GATE - German Apprenticeship Training Exchange

 GATE (German Apprenticeship Training Exchange) is a grant program of the Joachim Herz Foundation (JHF) that aims to make it easier for trainees to gain experience in the United States and in Canada and to share ideas and knowledge between peers.
 Transatlantic projects play an important role for the Joachim Herz Foundation, based on its founder’s close ties to the U.S.

 The program GATE supports new or existing exchange projects between German vocational schools and partner schools or colleges in the U.S. or in Canada with grants of up to €20,000.
 All German vocational schools are eligible to apply and can allocate parts of the German grant to fund a visit of U.S.- or Canadian students and faculty from its partner college to Germany.
 The application must be submitted by the German vocational school, which will receive the approved funds in the form of a donation.
+Learn more about the GATE program in our flyer.

 Helping Trainees Gain International Experience